recent posts

 3. Restrict Database Access

-# Example: Granting specific privileges in MySQL
+-- Granting limited privileges in MySQL

 GRANT SELECT, INSERT ON database_name.* TO 'user'@'localhost';